jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 - *Stalling Speed V#sub[S]*: V#sub[S] is the minimum flight speed in level flight with retracted flaps at which no flow separation occurs on the wing (stall speed).
 In other words, this is flight at the maximum lift coefficient C#sub[L,max].

-// make sure it is understood it shall only be  notice, for the actual equations standrds can be read After having spelled the vlecoties out, it is improtant to know that for constructing V-n diagrams, the mathematical relationships between velocities can be found in standards such as @EASA_CS_23 CS-23 and @EASA_CS_25.
-Next, it is important to note that generally the V-n diagramm limits itself to symtrical flight loads, thus cannot encompass asymtrical load cases.
-While the banked turn is strictrly asymtrical load case it still can be considered through the V-n diagram @Rossow_2014.
-Besides reading the V-n diagramm to obtain infromation about the aircraft's strucutre, pilots can derive important infomation as well.
-These include, what airspeed they can fully deflect control surfaces, what is the dive speed, or the airspeed at which slowing down is required @Gudmundsson2014.

-After having explained some concrete details the reader is refered to literature like  @Rossow_2014 @Gudmundsson2014 @EASA_CS_23.
-For understanding how V-n diagrams are drawn in detail educational books like @Gudmundsson2014 and standards like @EASA_CS_23 @EASA_CS_25 should be considered.
-The V-n diagram displayed in @fig_28 was generated with open-source aerodynamics tool #emp_[ADRpy] @link_ADRpy.
-The tool was compared against the #gls("cs")-23 specifications @EASA_CS_23 and approved for following the given regulations.
-So within this work, it can only be confirmed that @link_ADRpy generates the V-n diagrams correctly for small aircraft.
-// TODO proper transition
-The only changed that were made, were how the output is generated.
-Instead of using Matplotlib @Hunter2007 as the default plotting libtary, a sperate plotting code with Plotly @plotly_2015 was generated.
+Having defined these velocities, it is important to note that the mathematical relationships between them for constructing V-n diagrams are specified in certification standards such as @EASA_CS_23 and @EASA_CS_25.
+The V-n diagram primarily addresses symmetrical flight loads and generally does not encompass asymmetrical load cases.
+An important exception exists for banked turns which, although technically asymmetrical load cases, can be incorporated into the V-n diagram analysis @Rossow_2014.
+Beyond its use in structural analysis, the V-n diagram provides valuable operational information for pilots.
+By interpreting the diagram, pilots can determine critical flight parameters, such as the maximum airspeed for control surface deflection, dive speed limitations, and required deceleration points @Gudmundsson2014.

+For a comprehensive understanding and detailed construction of V-n diagrams, readers are referred to standard references such as @Rossow_2014 @Gudmundsson2014, along with certification standards @EASA_CS_23 @EASA_CS_25.
+The V-n diagram presented in @fig_28 was generated using the open-source aerodynamics tool #emp_[ADRpy] @link_ADRpy, which has been validated against #gls("cs")-23 specifications @EASA_CS_23.
+Within the scope of this work, the validation confirms #emp_[ADRpy]'s accuracy specifically for small aircraft V-n diagrams.
+The only modification to the standard #emp_[ADRpy] output was the implementation of Plotly @plotly_2015 as the visualization library, replacing the default Matplotlib @Hunter2007 plotting system.

 // ---------------------- positve effects because of vn --------------------- //
-Because the vertical gust load case which is declared to be critical can be obtained through the V-n diagramm some postive effects can be mentioned.
-Because the V-n diagram is valid for different categories light aircrafts, such as normal, utility, aerobatic and commuter and large aircraft, the selected load case open doors for #glspl("swith") in the same categories and sizes.
-However, note, depending on the aircraft category and size, different rules apply for creating the flight envelope.
-Moreover, since the loads from V-n diagrams are defined through velocity and load factor, they can be directly integrated into existing simulation models.
-To demonstrate this with a concrete example: Any point in the flight envelope (@fig_28) can be characterized by its velocity and corresponding load factor.
-Using these values, the lift coefficient that incorporates the load factor can be determined through @eq_13, where $L$ represents lift, $rho$ density, $u$ velocity, $S$ reference area, and $n$ load factor.
+The selection of vertical gust loading as a critical load case, obtainable through V-n diagram analysis, offers several advantageous implications for #gls("swith") development.
+A primary benefit stems from the broad applicability of V-n diagrams across various aircraft categories, including normal, utility, aerobatic, and commuter classifications, as well as large aircraft.
+This universality enables the extension of #gls("swith") applications across diverse aircraft categories and size ranges.
+It is important to note that the construction of flight envelopes varies according to specific aircraft categories and dimensions, with distinct regulatory requirements governing each case.

+A significant advantage of utilizing V-n diagram-derived loads lies in their compatibility with existing simulation frameworks.
+The characterization of loads through two fundamental parameters—velocity and load factor—facilitates direct integration into existing numerical simulation models.
+The practical implementation is demonstrated through the flight envelope (@fig_28), where each point defines a specific operating state through its velocity and load factor.
+At any point in the flight envelope, the lift force must equal $n$ times the aircraft weight.
+This relationship can be expressed through the lift coefficient calculation, as shown in @eq_13.
+The variables are denoted as lift coefficient $C_L$, lift force $L$, aircraft weight $W$, aircraft mass $m$, gravitational acceleration $g$, air density $rho$, velocity $u$, reference area $S$, and load factor $n$.

-$ C_L = L / ( rho/2 u^2 S) space.thin n $<eq_13>
+$ C_L = L / ( rho/2 u^2 S)  =  (W space.thin n) / ( rho/2 u^2 S) =  (m space.thin g space.thin n) / ( rho/2 u^2 S) $<eq_13>

 This lift coefficient, combined with the aircraft's geometrical data, serves as input for lift distribution tools such as the 3D panel method solver APAME @Filkovic.
 The resulting spanwise lift distribution can then be applied as loading conditions for both simplified structural models and high-fidelity structural analysis through #gls("fem") models.

-With having provided proper background for the critical load cases and the V-n diagram, the following can be said.
-Meetings were held with two German companies: a pionieering aircraft manufacturer and one of Europe's leading aerospace testing facilities #footnote[Company names withheld due to confidential knowledge], known for conducting structural validation tests on large commercial aircraft.
+Having established the theoretical foundation for critical load cases and V-n diagram analysis, industry consultation provided empirical validation.
+Meetings were conducted with two German companies: a pioneering aircraft manufacturer and one of Europe's leading aerospace testing facilities #footnote[Company names withheld due to confidential knowledge], the latter being particularly experienced in structural validation testing of large commercial aircraft.

-Both organizations have concrete interest in structurally testing, developing and getting #glspl("swith") commerically ertifed.
-These companies investigated critical load cases and made their findings available to the author.
-While the specific details are protected under confidentiality and cannot be shared publicly, it is noteworthy that their analyses also identified numerous load cases from the V-n diagram as critical.
-Therefore, the V-n modeler can be considered a valuable component also for the structural validation test of #glspl("swith").
+Both organizations demonstrated substantial interest in the structural testing, development, and commercial certification of #glspl("swith").
+One of these companies conducted independent investigations of critical load cases and shared their findings with this research.
+While specific details remain confidential, it is significant that both organizations corroborated the identification of multiple load cases from the V-n diagram as critical.
+This industry validation supports the adoption of V-n diagram analysis as a valuable methodology for the structural validation testing of #glspl("swith").

 // --------------------------------- summary -------------------------------- //
 #summary_[
-In summary, it can be finding critical laod cases for regualr aircraft is already a highly demanding task.
-Yet, when it comes to #glspl("swith"), which is a combination of a aircraft and a pressuirzed vessel, load cases from both domains can be expected to become important.
-Thus, finding critical load cases as of wirting of this thesis is hihgly challening.
-Thorugh hihgly valueable staitcal knowledge a list for critical load cases for general aviation could be obtained.
-From them one critical load case for #glspl("swith") was inferred.
-The sensibility of the taken approach was confirmed by two leading german aerospace companies.
-Moreover, important information about the V-n diagramm were provided to expose the link  between the critical load case and the V-n diagram. ]
+In summary, identifying critical load cases for conventional aircraft already presents a highly demanding task.
+The complexity increases substantially for #glspl("swith"), as they combine characteristics of both aircraft and pressurized vessels, necessitating consideration of load cases from both domains.
+However, through valuable statistical analysis, a comprehensive list of critical load cases for general aviation was established.
+From this analysis, a specific critical load case for #glspl("swith") was derived.
+The validity of this approach was confirmed by two leading German aerospace companies.
+Furthermore, analysis of the V-n diagram provided crucial insights into the relationship between the identified critical load case and the flight envelope.
+]